 Can I make a claim following a forklift truck accident?

-In order to build a strong case and seek out the highest settlement possible, we will prove the liability of the accident, in other words, who was responsible for the incident and the severity of any injuries that you suffer.
+In order to build a strong case and seek out the highest settlement possible, your solicitor will prove the liability of the accident, in other words, who was responsible for the incident and the severity of any injuries that you suffered.

-Our solicitors offer clients the opportunity to receive their expert advice and detailed skill on a no win, no fee basis.
+The solicitors we work in partnership with offer clients the opportunity to receive their expert advice and detailed skill on a no win, no fee basis.
 This means that you do not need to make any financial outlay before winning your case.
-Our solicitors will only receive their fee upon the successful completion of your accident claim.
+Your solicitors will only receive their fee upon the successful completion of your accident claim.
 If they fail to win your claim, you won’t pay them a penny.

-Our no win no fee service means that you can concentrate on recovering from your injuries, without the worry and financial burden of having to fund your claim.
+A no win no fee service means that you can concentrate on recovering from your injuries, without the worry and financial burden of having to fund your claim.
 We firmly believe that you should not have to put up with further financial expenses in your pursuit of gaining the compensation that you rightly deserve.
-Our promise of a genuine no win, no fee service helps us to meet this commitment.

 How much compensation will I be awarded for my injuries?

 The amount of compensation that you are awarded for you forklift truck accident will depend upon your personal circumstances and the specifics of your case.
 Your solicitor will assess your accident during your initial consultation and will be able to provide you with an estimate as to the likely amount of compensation that you should expect to receive for a successful claim.
 It will be the solicitor’s priority to work towards achieving the highest possible compensation amount for you, which takes into account the following elements: